Buller-Lab/EnzyDEL_NATs/README.md

 ## This is the GitHub Repository for the publication:

-# Engineering an enzyme cascade for a broad substrate scope facilitates DNA-encoded library technology
+# A tailored enzyme cascade facilitates DNA-encoded library technology and gives access to a broad substrate scope

 In this repository we provide the code that was used for binding pocket analysis using pyKVFinder [1] as well as Boltz-2 [2,3] based cofolding of different N-acetyltransferases with their DNA-tagged substrates (30 diffussion model replicates).
 Subsequently, a ligand RMSD-based clustering script based on MDTraj [4] and scikit-learn [5] was utilized to identify the largest cluster and select it's centroid as representative conformation.